My word what a dreadful day this has been.

 to peep my horn in a few places in case there was something coming the other way.
 I think the satnav realises there is a reducing number of opportunities to mess us about on this trip, and so is trying to get in as many as it can in the time remaining.

 On arrival at Camping Galeb The Chef popped in to Reception to book us in for two or three nights.
-Out she came to inform me that we had to find a pitch in Zone 'B', so I locked up and off
+Out she came to inform me that we had to find a pitch in Zone 'B', so I locked up and off we went.

-from the German circus which had left Dubrovnik this morning the same as us.
+German circus which had left Dubrovnik this morning the same as us.
 Obviously they didn't go shopping, and used the toll road for the whole journey, thus avoiding the long traffic jam.

-We picked a pitch number, B6 and returned to Reception to claim it.
+picked a pitch number, B6 and returned to Reception to claim it.
 Too bad it was already booked, presumably for a late arrival from the German circus.
 That was it for me, the place was heaving.
 We decided to make a our way along the coast to Split

 itself and see if we could find somewhere.
 I checked the Camperstop book and there looked to be one, and so I punched in the co-ordinates, only to find on our arrival it was a campsite I had been in communication with months ago with a view to our staying